wb-pm/er-fork/README.md

   -e DISPLAY=$DISPLAY \
   -it er

-#Then compile the ER version of the chosen branch
+#When run for the first time, ER classes have to be compiled
 cd /opt/er
 mkdir build
 cd build